 In-time placebo: We perform an in-time placebo (also referred to as back-dating test) as suggested by Abadie (2021).
 Here, we assign the free public transport policy to 2019, the year before its actual introduction.
 Since the treatment is artificially assigned to a prior date we should not observe a significant post-placebo treatment effect.
 Figure C.1 in Appendix C shows these results.
-The solid black line represents our main specification with all covariates, and the dot-dash line represents the specification without covariates.
-We do not estimate the specification adjusted only for COVID-19 covariates since the policy is back-dated before the pandemic.
-The confidence bands at the 5% significance level clearly encompass the zero line, indicating no significant treatment effect in 2019.
+The solid black line represents our main specification with all covariates, and the dot-dash line represents the specification without covariates.8 The confidence bands at the 5% significance level encompass the zero line, indicating no significant treatment effect in 2019.